ogrotten/Sprint-Challenge--JavaScript/README.md

 You will notice there are several JavaScript files being brought into the index.html file.
 Each of those files contain JavaScript problems you need to solve.
 If you get stuck on something, skip over it and come back to it later.

 In meeting the minimum viable product (MVP) specifications listed below, you should have a console full of correct responses to the problems given.

-## Self-Study Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.

-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.

-2. What is the difference between a function and a method?

-3. What is closure?

-4. Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?

 ## Project Set up